plforacle/database/ol-value-navigator/oci-lamp-setup/oci-lamp-setup.md

 ## Task 2: Create the virtual cloud network

 The VCN is the private network for the application.
-The OCI wizard creates a public subnet for the web server, a private subnet for future expansion, and the gateways and route tables required for internet access.
+The OCI wizard creates the public subnet, gateway, and route required for the LAMP server to reach the internet.

 1. Open the navigation menu, select **Networking**, and then select **Virtual cloud networks**.